 We have incurred significant losses since we commenced operations in 2002 and expect such losses to continue for the foreseeable future.
-At September 30, 2019, we had an accumulated deficit of \$3.45 billion.
-Historically, we have generated losses principally from costs associated with research and development activities, acquiring, filing and expanding intellectual property rights, and selling, general and administrative costs.
-As a result of planned expenditures for research and development activities relating to our research platform, our drug development programs, including clinical trial and manufacturing costs, the establishment of late stage clinical and commercial capabilities, including global operations, continued management and growth of our patent portfolio, collaborations and general corporate activities, we expect to incur additional operating losses for the foreseeable future.
+As of March 31, 2020, we had an accumulated deficit of \$3.91 billion.
+Historically, we have generated losses principally from costs associated with the establishment of late-stage clinical and commercial capabilities, including global commercial operations, research and development activities, acquiring, filing and expanding intellectual property rights, and selling, general and administrative costs.
+While we believe 2019 was our peak net loss year, and believe the funding provided by Blackstone should enable us to achieve a self-sustainable financial profile without the need for future equity financing, we expect to continue to incur annual net operating losses for the foreseeable future as we expand our efforts to discover, develop and commercialize RNAi therapeutics.
 We also anticipate that our operating results will fluctuate for the foreseeable future.
 Therefore, period-to-period comparisons should not be relied upon as predictive of the results in future periods.

-We currently have programs focused on a number of therapeutic areas and, as noted above, in August 2018, received regulatory approval from the FDA and the European Commission, or EC, for our first product, ONPATTRO.
-As a result of the regulatory approval of ONPATTRO, we began to generate net revenues from product sales during the third quarter of 2018.
-However, our ongoing development efforts may not be successful and we may not be able to commence sales of any other products and/or successfully market and sell ONPATTRO or any other approved products in the future.
-A substantial portion of our total revenues in recent years has been derived from collaboration revenues from strategic alliances with Regeneron, Sanofi Genzyme, Vir, and MDCO.
-In addition to revenues from the commercial sale of ONPATTRO and potentially from sales of future products, we expect our sources of potential funding for the next several years to continue to be derived in part from existing and new strategic alliances, including the Regeneron collaboration, which may include license and other fees, funded research and development, milestone payments and royalties on product sales by our licensors, and proceeds from the sale of equity or debt.
+We currently have programs focused on a number of therapeutic areas and as of March 31, 2020, we are generating net revenue from product sales for two marketed products, ONPATTRO and GIVLAARI.
+However, our ongoing development efforts may not be successful and we may not be able to commence sales of any other products and/or successfully market and sell ONPATTRO, GIVLAARI or any other approved products in the future.
+A substantial portion of our total revenues in recent years has been derived from collaboration revenues from strategic alliances with Regeneron, Sanofi Genzyme and MDCO.
+In addition to revenues from the commercial sales of ONPATTRO and GIVLAARI and potentially from sales of future products, we expect our sources of potential funding for the next several years to continue to be derived in part from existing and new strategic alliances, which may include license and other fees, funded research and development, milestone payments and royalties on product sales by our licensees, as well as funding due or available to us under our strategic financing collaboration with Blackstone.